OleCui/paper_TraNce/README.md

 <img src='model.png'>

 ## Environment:
-The codes of DiGGS are implemented and tested under the following development environment:
+The codes of TraNce are implemented and tested under the following development environment:
 -  Python 3.8.19
 -  cudatoolkit 11.5
 -  pytorch 1.10.0